-After the debacle that is Die Another Day, Barbara decided to do just that.
-In 2002’s James Bond: A BAFTA Tribute, Brosnan confirmed to the world that she’d invited him back for a fifth Bond film, and he’d accepted.
+After the Die Another Day debacle, Barbara decided to do just that.
+In 2002's James Bond: A BAFTA Tribute, Brosnan confirmed to the world she'd invited him back for a fifth Bond film, and he'd accepted.

-Quentin Tarantino expressed his desire to make Ian Fleming’s Casino Royale.
-It would be a black and white film, set in the 1950s, and with Brosnan, who Tarantino considered “the best Bond”.
+Quentin Tarantino expressed his desire to make Ian Fleming's Casino Royale.
+It would be a black-and-white film set in the 1950s and with Brosnan, whom Tarantino considered "the best Bond".

 It would have been the safe bet to stick with Brosnan.
 The audience at large adored him, and he was an enormous cash cow.
 Yet, rumours began to surface that the Broz demanded too much money to return, and Bond moguls Broccoli and Michael G. Wilson wanted a younger actor.
 Internet chatrooms were rife: Was Broz's time as 007 up?

-In 2004, Brosnan confirmed that Bond was “another lifetime behind me”, yet “went out on a high”.
-I think you’d need to be extremely high to state that Die Another Day was a high — but each to their own.
+In 2004, Brosnan confirmed Bond was "another lifetime behind me" yet "went out on a high".
+You'd need to be extremely high to state Die Another Day was a high — but each to their own.